 - Don’t like cross legged sitting and may ‘W sit’

 - Can poor attention span or concentration, and give up easily

 - Have weak core muscles and poor core stability

 Children with low muscle tone have to work much harder to complete activities at school.
 Because of this, working at the desk requires a lot more effort for them.
 They find it harder to sit and concentrate for longer periods of time.
 They find it harder to maintain attention.
 These are the children who slouch at their desk.
 Some rest on the hands to hold their head up.
 As a result, they don’t achieve their academic potential.

 What can I do about low muscle tone?

-It isn’t easy to improve muscle tone.
-However, children can strengthen their muscles through occupational therapy.
+Children can strengthen their muscles through occupational therapy.
 They learn to compensate for low tone so they are better at doing their daily activities.

 If you have concerns about your child’s skills in any of these areas, then call our Occupational Therapists at our Bondi Junction clinic.
 They will talk to you about muscle tone and decide if an assessment is required.
 They can book your child in an assessment and get started on improving your child’s areas of challenge.
 We can be contacted on (02) 80657837 or you can email us.